jverzani/CalculusWithJulia.jl/markdown/precalc/inversefunctions.md

 ````
 CalculusWithJulia.WeaveSupport.Radioq(LaTeXStrings.LaTeXString[L"The functi
-on that takes square of the value, then subtracts $1$, and finally multipli
+on that multiplies by $2$, subtracts $1$ and then squares the value.", L"Th
-es by $2$.", L"The function that divides by $2$, adds $1$, and then takes t
+e function that takes square of the value, then subtracts $1$, and finally
-he square root of the value.", L"The function that multiplies by $2$, subtr
+multiplies by $2$.", L"The function that divides by $2$, adds $1$, and then
-acts $1$ and then squares the value."], 3, "", nothing, [1, 2, 3], LaTeXStr
+ takes the square root of the value."], 1, "", nothing, [1, 2, 3], LaTeXStr
-ings.LaTeXString[L"The function that takes square of the value, then subtra
+ings.LaTeXString[L"The function that multiplies by $2$, subtracts $1$ and t
-cts $1$, and finally multiplies by $2$.", L"The function that divides by $2
+hen squares the value.", L"The function that takes square of the value, the
-$, adds $1$, and then takes the square root of the value.", L"The function
+n subtracts $1$, and finally multiplies by $2$.", L"The function that divid
-that multiplies by $2$, subtracts $1$ and then squares the value."], "", fa
+es by $2$, adds $1$, and then takes the square root of the value."], "", fa
 lse)
 ````